james-ctrl/js-sleep-wait/README.md

 wait ms milliseconds or is\_true\_func return true, then run the function run\_func(args).

-This is syntactic sugar for wait\_times\_untils. just split ms with interval 100 every time.
+This is syntactic sugar for wait\_times\_until. just split ms with interval 100 every time.

 ### `wait_do(ms, run_func, args)`